python/cpython/Doc/library/ftplib.rst

    it is on by default.)

-.. method:: FTP.storbinary(command, file[, blocksize, callback])
+.. method:: FTP.storbinary(command, file[, blocksize, callback, rest])

    Store a file in binary transfer mode.  *command* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is an open file object which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
 The *blocksize* argument defaults to 8192.
-   *callback* is an optional single parameter callable that is called on each block of data after it is sent.
+   *callback* is an optional single parameter callable that is called on each block of data after it is sent. *rest* means the same thing as in the :meth:`transfercmd` method.

    .. versionchanged:: 2.1
       default for *blocksize* added.